Hello! I’m Lori.

 In the media

-Awards & Recognition
+Awards & Exhibitions

-Society of Illustrators Original Art Show
+Society of Illustrators, Original Art Show

 Kentucky Bluegrass Book Award: Pinky Got Out!